apostrophecms-legacy/apostrophe-schemas/README.md

 (How does this work? `apostrophe-schemas` will consult the `apostrophe-pages` module to find the manager object responsible for `mapLocation` objects, which will turn out to be the `apostrophe-map` module.)

 Now the user can pick a map location.
-And if you call `schema.join(schema, myObjectOrArrayOfObjects, callback)`, `apostrophe-schemas` will carry out the join, fetch the related object and populate the `_location` property of your object.
+And if you call `schema.join(req, schema, myObjectOrArrayOfObjects, callback)`, `apostrophe-schemas` will carry out the join, fetch the related object and populate the `_location` property of your object.
 Note that it is much more efficient to pass an array of objects if you need related objects for more than one.

 Here's an example of using the resulting ._location property in a Nunjucks template: